contentstack/contentstack-sveltekit-starter-app/README.md

 [![Contentstack Logo](/static/contentstack.png)](https://www.contentstack.com/)

-# Build a Starter Website with React.js and Contentstack
+# Build a Starter Website with Sveltekit and Contentstack

 About Contentstack: Contentstack is a headless CMS with an API-first approach that puts content at the centre.
 It is designed to simplify the process of publication by separating code from content.